UBC-MDS/game_sales/README.md

 Some specific things we feel could add tremendous value are:
 - Functionality to automatically update the dataset as figures change year-to-year.
 - Visual design.
-- More advanced ALtair plot functionality.
+- More advanced Altair plot functionality.

 ## Contact